Supergiovane/KNXUltimate/README.md

 For a complete example of logging usage, see [logging.ts](./examples/logging.ts) in the examples folder.

-## DECONDING THE TELEGRAMS FROM BUS
+## DECODING THE TELEGRAMS FROM BUS

 Decoding is very simple.